tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>What is TF-IDF?</summary><br>

-Term Frequency * Inverse Document Frequency, or TF-IDF for short, measures the relevance of a word in the document.
+Term Frequency * Inverse Document Frequency, or TF-IDF for short, is a weighting factor intended to measure how important a word is to a document in a corpus.
 It is calculated by combining the Term Frequency (TF) and the Inverse Document Frequency (IDF) to get a weighted value.

 Term frequency (TF) is the count of the word in a document of the corpus.
 Inverse document frequency (IDF) is the number of documents the word appears in throughout the corpus.
 An increase in TF will make the TF-IDF score go higher, because the more often a word is counted, it can be considered to be more relevant.
 An increase in IDF will make the TF-IDF score go lower, because the more often a word appears throughout all the documents, it is considered more common and irrevelant.